keyboard-ergonomics/keymacs/README.md

 keyboard layout you will need change applications you use for that layout.

 It main cause why I not use one of ready alternatives and research for own solution.
-Because I use GNU/Emacs GNU/Emacs most of time and terminals with Emacs-like keybindings.
+Because I used GNU/Emacs most of time and terminals with Emacs-like keybindings.
 I also try to set Emacs keybindings in other programs where possible.
 And most of time I wrote texts in English (programming languages and docs).
 So with Keymacs I got layout better on many ergonomic parameters than QWERTY and